 What is chickenpox?

-Chickenpox is an infection caused by the varicella virus.
+Chickenpox is a disease caused by the varicella virus.
 Chickenpox is spread when an infected person coughs or sneezes.
-It is also spread when you or your child touch the fluid that comes out of chickenpox blisters.
+It is also spread when someone touches the fluid that comes out of chickenpox blisters.

 What are the signs and symptoms of chickenpox?